Unity-Technologies/VolumetricLighting/README.md

 Known issues and missing functionality
 --------------------------------------
 - Directional light support disabled for now, but should be added soon.
-- The fog can properly affect transparencies, but the standard shader requires a small patch for this to work.
-An example will be added soon.
 - The froxel resolution is currently hardcoded and larger view distances will cause undersampling issues along the view axis.
 Should be fixed soon.
 In the meantime use the *Far Clip Max* setting to limit how far the volumetrics are calculated.
 - The lights only work in deferred rendering and won't affect any objects rendered in forward.
 - No scaling via the transform component - currently the size and shape of the lights can only be changed via the properties of the light component.
 Changing the scale in the transform component doesn't work.